 What Does EV Telematics Mean for EV Load Management?

-Utilities have often turned to demand response or distributed energy resource (DER) programs to optimize available energy assets and reduce the use of carbon-intensive “peaker” plants.
+Utilities have often turned to demand flexibility or distributed energy resource (DER) programs to optimize available energy assets and reduce the use of carbon-intensive “peaker” plants.
 To satisfy global decarbonization-driven regulatory objectives, utility operations are turning to these options now more than ever.
 Especially as electric vehicles (EV) to prosumer-boosted renewable technologies enter the market, utilities are adding EV chargers to the portfolio of DERs, but the burning question is: what technologies will provide the most cost-effective and customer-centric way to manage the increased load from prosumer-driven renewable technologies EVs at scale?
+One solution: EV telematics.

 Electric vehicles represent an opportunity for utilities to help decarbonize the transportation sector and will provide a flexible resource for shaping load to meet the demands of renewable generation.
 The EV market is growing exponentially and is currently expected to hit $22.1B by 2029.
 Investments in developing the market signal a dramatic shift toward electrification and away from fossil fuels, which will challenge utilities to meet demand.